eloquent/phony/doc/index.md

 Requires that the next verification never matches.

-*See [Verifying cardinality with generators and traversables], [Verifying that a spy event happened an exact number of times], [Verifying that a call event happened an exact number of times].*
+*See [Verifying cardinality with generators and iterables], [Verifying that a spy event happened an exact number of times], [Verifying that a call event happened an exact number of times].*